(1) Basic framework of activities

 (1) Macro-level × prevention

-How should legal systems be created to prevent occupational health problems from occurring?
+How should legal systems be created to prevent work health and safety problems from occurring?

-cf. proposals for occupational health and safety legislation, etc.
+cf. proposals for work health and safety legislation, etc.

-For example, how should the occupational health and safety of freelancers and teleworkers be regulated, and how should the handling of chemicals with unknown toxicity be regulated.
+For example, how should the work health and safety of freelancers and teleworkers be regulated, and how should the handling of chemicals with unknown toxicity be regulated.

 (2) Macro-level × ex post facto resolution

-How should the legal systems and laws at the national level be created to resolve the occupational health problem?
+How should the legal systems and laws at the national level be created to resolve the work health and safety problem?

 cf. how should the industrial accident compensation systems work, how should the industrial accident compensation be wound up, etc.